cassidoo/screenshot-demo/README.md

 # Puppeteer Screenshot demo

-If you clone this repository, edit `screenshot.js` with your chosen website, and then run this command in your terminal:
+Quickly screenshot a website and save it to .png and .pdf files.

+## How to run

+1. Clone the repository
+2. Run `npm install` in your terminal
+3. Edit `screenshot.js` with your chosen website (optional)
+4. Run in your terminal:

 ```bash
 node screenshot.js https://cassidoo.co